-UAA has offered the 2-year Associate of Applied Science (AAS) in OSH for over a decade, preparing individuals for entry-level safety positions.
-Experienced safety professionals use the degree to qualify for managerial positions and nationally-recognized safety certifications.
+The 2-year Associate of Applied Science (AAS) in OSH prepares individuals for entry-level safety positions.
+Experienced safety professionals may also use the degree to qualify for managerial positions and nationally-recognized safety certifications.

-New in fall 2017 is the Bachelor of Science (BS) in OSH.
-This 4-year degree prepares individuals to become supervisors and managers in safety-related positions in a wide array of industries.
+The 4-year Bachelor of Science (BS) in OSH prepares individuals to become supervisors and managers in safety-related positions in a wide array of industries.

 Courses in the OSH program reflect the multidisciplinary expertise required of safety professionals.
 Included are all safety courses required by the Accreditation Board for Engineering and Technology (ABET).
 Coursework also includes training methods, psychology, biology, ethics, regulations and standards, industrial hygiene, health, physics, and leadership.

-The AAS is equal to the first two years of the BS.
+The AAS satisfies requirements for the first two years of the BS.
 Most of the courses for the AAS are delivered both online and face-to-face.
 The upper division courses for the BS are only offered online.
 Both in-person and telephone advising is available; the advising phone number is 907-786-6465.